 On the Acropolis of Rhodes, there lie the remains of the temples, of which most iconic are the reconstructed ruins of the Temple dedicated to Apollo Pythios (Rice 1995:384).
 The god’s title Pythios reminds he was the prophetic deity of the Delphic Oracle (“Apollo” 2020).
 Yet as one of the Olympian gods, Apollo had more than one power; he “has been recognized as [the patron] of archery, music and dance, healing and diseases, the Sun, […] light, [and] poetry” (Ibid.).
 Prof. Richard Martin says that according to Greek mythology, Apollo was also a civilizer, teacher and organizer; he brought roads to places where they had never existed before (Roos, Kim 2001).
 He was the one who healed but also could bring plague (Ibid.).
 Such a feature is typical of many Greek gods; if they could cause something, they could equally stop it (Ibid.).
 Apollo is also believed to have driven his chariot to faraway lands (Burns 2011).
 He flew along the straight line, stopping at some sites, where the ancient built aftermath sacral buildings dedicated to the god (Ibid.).

 Apollo’s flight trajectory is described by some authors as the ley line or straight track, which overlaps in the north of Europe with the Saint Michael Axis (Broadhurst, Miller, Shanley, Russel 2000-2003; Burns 2011).
 The Archangel in turn is also associated with the Sun and for some scholars he is the Christian counterpart of Apollo (Broadhurst, Miller, Shanley, Russel 2000-2003).
 On the other side, driving the Sun chariot was more associated by the ancient Greeks with Helios than with Apollo (“Helios” 2020).
-Even though ancient sources say that these were two separate gods, they have been usually combined as one single deity, known as Apollo Helios, especially during the fifth century BC (“Apollo 2020).
-And as such they were both described as Phoebus, which means shiny or bright (Ibid.).
-However, apart from Apollo Pythios and Helios, who by tradition owned Rhodes, two other Greek gods were also venerated on the Acropolis of Rhodes, in the temples dedicated to them by the ancient.
-Those were Athena and Zeus, who by mythology favoured the island by granting it with gifts.
+Yet, even though ancient sources say that these were two separate gods, they have been usually combined as one single deity, known as Apollo Helios, especially during the fifth century BC. (“Apollo 2020).
+And as such, they were both referred to as Phoebus, which means shiny or bright (Ibid.).

 Featured image: The Acropolis of Rhodes with the Temple of Apollo on Agios Stephanos (also called Monte Smith).
 The Temple of Pythian Apollo on top was a poros peripteral temple; restored is part of the north-eastern side with four columns and a part of the architrave.
 In the background there is visible a picturesque bay.
 Photo by roytmand (2017).
 Photo source: Free images at Pixabay.

 “Acropolis of Rhodes” (2020).
 In: Wikipedia.
 The Free Encyclopedia.
 Available at <https://bit.ly/3g9dY1b>.
 [Accessed on 19th June, 2020].